Air Creebec

-Air Creebec Inc. is a regional airline based in Val-d'Or, Quebec, Canada.
+Air Creebec Inc. is a Cree-owned regional airline based in Val-d'Or, Quebec, Canada.
 It operates scheduled and charter services to 16 destinations in Quebec and Ontario.
 Its main base is Val-d'Or Airport, with a hub at Timmins Victor M. Power Airport.

+As part of its charter operations, the airline operates a medical charter service in conjunction with the Cree Board of Health and Social Services of James Bay to provide access to medical specialists and services in the South to Quebec Cree.

 History

 The airline was established in June 1982 and started operations on 1 July 1982.
+Billy Diamond, first and former Grand Chief of the Grand Council of the Cree is credited with the founding of the airline.

 At that time the Cree owned 51% of the company and Austin Airways owned the remaining 49%.
-In 1988 the Cree purchased all the airline assets in the largest commercial deal to that date performed by any aboriginal group in Canada, making Air Creebec owned entirely by the Cree.
+In 1988 the Cree purchased all the airline assets in the largest commercial deal to that date performed by any Indigenous group in Canada, making Air Creebec owned entirely by the Cree.